 Franchising is a method of distribution that combines the advantages of a branded, centralized, specialized system with the capital and micro-management of local independent business persons to produce a market competitor with critical mass.
 It can leverage a business’ success far beyond its own capital and management resources.

 Franchise Lawyers in Turkey

-Our Turkish Franchising Lawyers regularly represents both franchisors and franchisees.
-These activities include counseling franchisors regarding disclosure requirements, creating disclosure documents, obtaining registrations in states which require them and assisting in the negotiations with prospective franchisees.
+Our franchise lawyers in Turkey regularly represent both franchisors and franchisees.
+These activities include counseling franchisors regarding disclosure requirements, creating disclosure documents, obtaining registrations in states which require them, and assisting in the negotiations with prospective franchisees.
 The firm also represents its clients in franchise litigation and disputes.